Relapsing fever: Soft tick-borne relapsing fever

 B. hermsii and B. recurrentis cause very similar diseases.
 However, one or two relapses are common with the disease associated with B. hermsii, which is also the most common cause of relapsing disease in the United States.
-(Three or four relapses are common with the disease caused by B. recurrentis, which has longer febrile and afebrile intervals and a longer incubation period than B. hermsii.)
+(Three or four relapses are common with the disease caused by B. recurrentis, which has longer febrile and afebrile intervals and a longer incubation period than B. hermsii).

 Hard tick-borne relapsing fever

 Borrelia miyamotoi, which is transmitted by Ixodes ticks, was reported as a cause of tick-borne relapsing fever in 2011.

 Diagnosis

 The diagnosis of relapsing fever can be made on blood smear as evidenced by the presence of spirochetes.
-Other spirochete illnesses (Lyme disease, syphilis, leptospirosis) do not show spirochetes on blood smears.
+Other spirochete illnesses (e.g., Lyme disease, syphilis, leptospirosis) do not show spirochetes on blood smears.
 Although considered the gold standard, this method lacks sensitivity and has been replaced by PCR in many settings.

 Treatment

 Relapsing fever is easily treated with a one- to two-week course of antibiotics, and most people improve within 24 hours.
 Complications and death due to relapsing fever are rare.

 Tetracycline-class antibiotics are most effective.
 These can, however, induce a Jarisch–Herxheimer reaction in over half of those treated, producing anxiety, diaphoresis, fever, tachycardia and tachypnea with an initial pressor response followed rapidly by hypotension.
 Recent studies have shown tumor necrosis factor-alpha may be partly responsible for this reaction.